 Electric Power Plant Noise Control

-Electric Power Plants employ equipment such as fans, centrifugal blowers, pumps, compressors, piping and duct to produce electricity.
-Each of these items has the potential of generating high noise levels.
+Each of the above pieces of equipment has the potential of generating high noise levels.
 Below is a list of noise problem solutions to address these issues.

 Duct Silencers – Offer a high level of sound reduction in airflow applications.
 Used in stacks, larger ID fans, building ventilation and many others.
 Can be applied as a retrofit or the design stage.